mrx7014/HorizonUX/MAKECONFIGS.md

 # Build Configuration Variables

 ## TODO: To be filled by the builder
-- Don't fill these if you have a super raw image file laying around your storage medium, just enter the path to it if the script
+- Don't fill these if you have a super raw image file laying around your storage medium, just enter the path to it if the script asks it.
-- Asks it.
 **SYSTEM_DIR**: Put your extracted system folder path there.
 **SYSTEM_EXT_DIR**: Put your extracted system_ext folder path there.
 **VENDOR_DIR**: Put your extracted vendor folder path there.